Trust AC

 01Customer-facing space

-Share opening hours, customer routes, protection needs, and when engineers can work without disrupting trade.
+Share opening hours, customer areas, protection needs, and when work can happen without disrupting trade.

 02Replacement or fault